When Children Don't Want Jesus In Their Heart Any More

 It’s good to share your story - not to say that you understand, because you can’t….
 They are not you.
 Tell it to say “You are not alone, you can talk to me”.

-I am not a professional counsellor - but like many of those who work with children, I am often the first contact for a child in crisis.
-I will always suggest counselling to parents, but I am also aware that my initial response to the child is key to gaining their trust for the future.
+I am not a professional counselor - but like many of those who work with children, I am often the first contact for a child in crisis.
+I will always suggest counseling to parents, but I am also aware that my initial response to the child is key to gaining their trust for the future.

 You’ve probably guessed where my theology on suffering sits :o) Your theology may sit in a different place, and that’s fine by me.